Causes of earache

 Treatment for earache

 Earache treatment depends on the cause of the earache.

 If your child has a sore ear because of an ear infection, your GP will consider what’s causing the infection before deciding on treatment.
 Most infections are caused by viruses, so antibiotics won’t help.
 Your GP will prescribe antibiotics only if the infection is caused by bacteria.

 For things stuck in a child’s ear, the treatment will usually depend on what the object is.
 If it’s something soft like a corn kernel, the doctor might use fine forceps or a special spoon to get it out.
 If it’s hard – for example, a plastic bead from a necklace – the doctor might use a special syringe to flush out the object.

 Never try to remove an object from your child’s ear yourself.

 If the earache is caused by a burst eardrum, the eardrum will usually fix itself.
 It’s still important that your GP checks your child.

-If the sore ear is caused by a nearby infection such as tonsillitis or sinusitis, your GP will tell you what to do about these conditions.
+If the sore ear is caused by a nearby infection like tonsillitis or sinusitis, your GP will tell you what to do about these conditions.